 11. Collaborative Leadership Style

 The framework offers leader behaviors that support the leadership system to achieve sustainable excellence.
 You might consider these the art of leading transformation — or HOW leaders accomplished the activities.
 The collaborative style includes nine behaviors.
 Leaders establish their credibility by role modeling the behaviors and actions they want to see in the new organization.
-Organization architect leaders respect everyone, which helps them develop collaborative relationships to [re]design and transform the organization.
-OAs are great communicators and deliver a consistent message regardless of the situation.
+Leaders as organization designers respect everyone, which helps them develop collaborative relationships to [re]design and transform the organization.
+Organization designers are great communicators and deliver a consistent message regardless of the situation.
 At the same time, they hold people accountable for the changes.
 They are systems thinkers who are always learning from their involvement in the design and change activities.
 It is a style that helps people create the organization that they want.
 This style, along with the activities shapes the culture.